 Anyone who has ever tries to wash a cabbage leaf will know that it is difficult because the water rolls off.
 This is an example of a surface that is hydrophobic due to crystallisation of waxes.

 Waxes can crystallise to form roughness at different scales.
 This was exploited in one of the first papers on superhydrophobicity (Onda et al., 1996), but the shapes these can form are many and varied.
 Some plants use different mixtures of waxes forming different roughness shapes, suggesting that the effect has evolved separately in different plant groups.
-The growth of the structures on plants follows a similar pattern to that of the sol-gel foams described in the man-made superhydrophobic and water-shedding surfaces section, although the waxes also use crystallisation to achieve more complex and varied set of structures.
+The growth of the structures on plants follows a similar pattern to that of the sol-gel foams described in the artificial surfaces section, although the waxes also use crystallisation to achieve more complex and varied set of structures.

 The lotus leaf is the ‘classic’ example of a superhydrophobic surface.
 Lotus leaves stay clean in muddy water because water droplets roll off their superhydrophobic surface taking the dirt with them.
 The term ‘lotus effect‘ is used to describe the self-cleaning properties of any surface that is related to superhydrophobicity.
 (Read more about self-cleaning materials here.)